TownLake/blog-samrhea-legacy/content/post/github-actions.md

 ## Handling Hugo environments

-In my blog post on my first deployment pipeline for Workers Sites, I wrote about using two lines in my Hugo config file.
+In my blog post detailing my first deployment pipeline for Workers Sites, I wrote about using two lines in my Hugo config file.
 One line pointed the `baseURL` to my production site; the other packaged my static site for staging.
 I would manually comment out one line when building the site, depending on where I was deploying.

 Not only is that inconvenient, it breaks down when I'm automating forked deployment pipelines.
 I cannot configure GitHub actions to manually comment a line out of a config file in the repository.